From Abracadabra to Zombies

 March 9, 2009.
 A few months ago, I wrote about a new piece of exploitainment on A&E called Psychic Kids: Children of the Paranormal.
 The kids were being vetted by Dr. Lisa J. Miller, associate professor of psychology and education at Teachers College, Columbia University, and Chip Coffey, who bills himself as a psychic and a medium.
 Coffey's greatest claim to fame is that he appeared in another A&E paranormal pandering effort called Paranormal State, which features the ghostbusting investigations of some critical thinking-challenged college students from Penn State University.

 One of the children featured on the program was Dalton Kropp.
 I urge you to look at his website.
-This kid is slick.
+This kid is slick. [update Jan 3, 2015: the website is gone, but there is now a Dalton Kropp Fanclub website.]
 (Then check out the website of this Australian mother and daughter team.
-Kylie Sturgess at Podcat Black has the Australian story.)
+That website, too, is gone, but the mother, Jodiann Poynten, self-published a book featuring her daughter, Emily, as an eight-year-old psychic.
+Well, the kid hears voices and the mother interprets this to mean the child is getting messages from the dead.
+The book is called Emily & the Magic Wish: The Journey Begins.
+Good luck in finding a copy.)
 That Dalton could dupe Coffey is not a great feat, but many people might think that it would be difficult to dupe Dr. Miller, who has a B.A. from Yale and a Ph.D. from the University of Pennsylvania.
-Hah!
 She lists as her first scholarly interest "religion & spirituality."
 If that's not a red flag, it's at least an acceptable segue into the next paragraph.

 In 1882, Sir William Fletcher Barrett, a professor of physics at the Royal College of Science in Dublin, and a few friends, including the Cambridge philosopher Henry Sidgwick, formed the still-existing Society for Psychical Research (SPR).
 To those who doubted the reality of spirits and psychics, the SPR proclaimed that they would prove the doubters wrong with scientific evidence.
 According to Sidgwick, the goal of the SPR was to